pupil-labs/pupil-invisible-lsl-relay/docs/index.rst

   are skipped.
 The correct format to pass the device address is ``device_ip:device_port`` the ip address and the port of your device can be found in the companion app under Menu -> Streaming.

-- ``--channel_prefix PREFIX`` sets the prefix of the channel name displayed in lab recorder.
+- ``--outlet_prefix PREFIX`` sets the prefix of the outlet name displayed in lab recorder.
 The default prefix is ``pupil_invisible``.
-Each channel will also have a suffix, specifying the channel type (Gaze or Event)
+Each outlet will also have a suffix, specifying the data stream type (Gaze or Event)

 .. caution::
    The Relay currently relies on `NTP`_ for time synchronization between the phone and